,

 Walmart $5.50 (organic) / $1.50 (non-organic)

-According to the U.S. Department of Agriculture‘s Egg Market News Report, the cost of a dozen eggs is anywhere between $4.30 and $6.50.
+According to the U.S. Department of Agriculture‘s Egg Market News Report, the retail egg prices are anywhere between $4.30 and $6.50, depending on where you live.

-When purchased wholesale, that is more than a dozen, the cost of 86 grade AAA eggs would be around $8 to $9 for 24 organic brown eggs.
+When purchased at a wholesale level, that is more than a dozen, the cost of 86 grade AAA eggs would be around $8 to $9 for 24 organic brown eggs.

 You might also like our articles on the cost of duck eggs, a whole chicken, and ostrich eggs.

-According to the Giving Assistant blog, the cost of one dozen organic eggs is around $5.50.
+According to the Giving Assistant blog, the cost of one dozen organic eggs, like free range chicken eggs, is around $5.50.

 Eggs: short presentation